• City & RTO

 • PUC Certificate: The Pollution Under Control certificate is also required to transfer the ownership of the vehicle in these scenarios.

-• Address Proof: For transferring ownership of a car, you will also require proof of residence which can be in the form of an electricity bill, ration card or other utility bills.
+• Address Proof: For vehicle ownership transfer, you will also require proof of residence which can be in the form of an electricity bill, ration card or other utility bills.

 • Car Insurance Certificate: A valid car insurance certificate is also mandatory to transfer the ownership of a car in all the above-mentioned scenarios